JacquiGreenland/CubeMate/README.md

 ## Counterweights

-Like many strain-wave-drive mounts, CubeMate can be used without a counterweight for lighter payloads.
+Like many strain-wave-drive mounts, CubeMateEQ can be used without a counterweight for lighter payloads.

 Counterweights can still be useful because they: